gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 Repeat the process in batches of less that 1000 until your entire error stream backlog has been reprocessed.

-In a worst case senario, one can also delete a set of streams for a given time period and then reprocess them all.
+In a worst case scenario, one can also delete a set of streams for a given time period and then reprocess them all.
 The only risk here is that if there are other pipelines that trigger on Event creation, you will activate them.